 “Every kid deals with school-based anxiety differently,” Min says.
 “However, boys tend to externalize their behavioral, such as acting out.
 Girls tend to internalize their behavior, which can be interpreted as being moody.”

-Once their behaviors are identified, Min encourages parents to help their children cope with their anxiety by practicing easing into the school year.
+After identifying these behaviors, Min encourages parents to help their children manage anxiety by gradually easing into the school year.

 “As adults, we wouldn’t go into a presentation at work, or show up for a marathon without preparing,” he says.